rominalodolo/reduxcart/README.md

 # Redux Cart Project

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Chapter 11

-This project is from Chapter 11 of the Beginning React book.
+From the Beginning React Book by Greg Lim, 2017.

-## REACT WITH REDUX
+#### REACT WITH REDUX
 ` npm install redux `
 ` npm install react-redux `

+## Screen Shot of Cart Application